 Thank you for entrusting your health and well-being to the DISC Spine Institute.
-We are now open and seeing patients in our offices.
-We thought very carefully about this decision because our goal is always to focus on good health.
+We are open and seeing patients in our offices.
+We thought very carefully about this decision because our goal is always to focus on our patients’ good health.

 Scheduling An In-Person Doctor Visit

 Whether you are experiencing chronic back pain, chronic neck pain, or discomfort related to a brand-new injury or condition, need continuing care, or are looking for a second opinion, you can now come in to be seen by our minimally invasive specialists and board-certified, fellowship-trained spine surgeons.

 As we resume on-site care, we want to let you know about some important changes we have made following Governor Abbott’s executive order GA-18.
 The following are the minimum recommended health protocols for all businesses choosing to operate in Texas.
 We may adopt additional protocols or make modifications consistent with our specific needs and circumstances to help us protect the health and safety of all employees and patients.

 The virus that causes COVID-19 can be spread to others by infected persons who have few or no symptoms.
 Even if an infected person is only mildly ill, the people they spread it to may become seriously ill or even die, especially if that person is 65 or older with pre-existing health conditions that place them at higher risk.
 Because of the hidden nature of this threat, everyone should rigorously follow these practices, all of which facilitate a safe and measured reopening of Texas.
 The virus that causes COVID-19 is still circulating in our communities.
 We should continue to observe practices that protect everyone, including those who are most vulnerable.

 Before Your Doctor Visit, Be Aware of the Following:

 We will be checking all staff members’, providers’, and patients’ temperatures to ensure no one has a fever.